nigelwhitfield/bpos/README.md

 These options cannot be altered via the app's user interface:
 + receiptlogo: The name of an image file in the same folder as business.ini, which will be printed at the top of receipts
 + vatname: if set, will replace 'VAT' on receipts, eg MwSt or TVA
++ discount: if set, eg discount = 10, this percentage will be applied automatically when the discount button is pressed.
+If not set, the user will be prompted for the percentage.

 #### Advanced options
 + productsurl: If present, then after the business settings have been updated, you will be asked if you want to load products